Wednesday, September 2, 2026

 Morning Networking Break

-1. Scaling Digital Transformation Across Multi-Site Gold Mining Operations
+Operator Case Study 1: Scaling Digital Transformation Across Multi-Site Gold Mining Operations

 • Building a connected digital ecosystem across exploration, mining, and processing operations